-The ICT One Shot One Kill trading strategy is based on institutional trading concepts.
-It is designed to identify one or two weekly setups and achieve a profit of 50 to 75 pips.
+The ICT One Shot One Kill trading strategy is developed based on institutional trading concepts; this approach is used to identify one or two weekly setups with the goal of achieving 50 to 75 pips of profit.

 In this ICT Trading model, analysts first evaluate the Weekly Bias and Draw on Liquidity.
 Then they wait for major economic data releases, such as the FOMC or NFP, to clear liquidity and capitalize on these opportunities.

-What is the ICT One Shot, One Kill Trading Strategy?
+What is The One Shot, One Kill (OSOK) Trading Strategy?

 By understanding the ICT One Shot, One Kill model, traders can reduce the number of trades while improving their success rate.